 The student lockers are the property of the school and are provided for the convenience of the students.
 Students are to use the locker which is assigned to them by the office and not to be in the locker of any other student.
 Lockers are to be kept neat, and orderly at all times.
 Items are permitted to be posted using magnets on the inside or outside of lockers.
 Students can carry books and other necessary items in either a back pack or a book bag.
+Students are not permitted to bring their book bags to the commons area during designated lunch times.
 Athletic bags should not be stored in locker rooms during the school day.
 Athletic bags are to be stored in student lockers.